MatthiasNickles/diff-SAT/README.md

 In SAT-mode only, the names of measured atoms (the atoms referred to in cost function terms) need to be prefixed by character `v`.

-A term of form `f(a)` in a cost function (loss function), where `a` is an atom (a propositional variable whose truth value delSAT should determine st. the cost is minimized), evaluates during sampling to the frequency of positive occurrences of `a` in the sample (count of `a` in all models in the sample, normalized with the total number of models in the sample).
+A term of form `f(a)` in a cost function (loss function), where `a` is an atom (a propositional variable whose truth value diff-SAT should determine st. the cost is minimized), evaluates during sampling to the frequency of positive occurrences of `a` in the sample (count of `a` in all models in the sample, normalized with the total number of models in the sample).